Propagation of chaos for a General Balls into Bins dynamics: Classical occupancy models

 Given $X_1=n$, to generate $X_2$ and $Y_2$ we consider two urns named urn A and urn B. Initially in urn A there are $L-1$ balls numbered from $2$ to $L$, while in urn B there are $L$ balls numbered from $1$ to $L$.
 We distinguish two cases, case $n<N$ and case $n=N$.

 \emph{Case} $n<N$.
 We draw a ball from urn A, assume that it is ball $k$, then we \emph{try} to extract the same ball from urn B. To this end, independently, we generate a Bernoulli random variable with success probability $(L-1)/L$.
 In case of \emph{success} we extract the ball $k$ from urn B; in case of \emph{failure} we extract the ball 1 from urn B. The extracted balls are then returned in their urns with a ball with the same number.
-We call this replacement rule \emph{double replacement}.

 The next extractions are defined inductively.
 Assume that $t$ extractions have been made with $0<t<N-n$.
 For $k\in\{2,\dots,L\}$ let $t_k$ be the number of balls $k$ drawn from urn A in the $t$ extractions and $f_k$, the number of times that the attempt to extract the same ball $k$ from urn B failed in the $t$ extractions.
 For the $t+1$ extraction we draw a ball from urn A and make a \emph{test} by generating a Bernoulli random variable with success probability